Corefinder89/PythonConcepts/concepts/exceptions.md

-# Exceptions vs syntax errors
+# Exceptions vs syntax errors in python

 Syntax errors occur when the parser detects an incorrect statement.
 Exception occurs when a syntactically correct code results in an error